smscommunity/sms-guide/info/il/rules.md

     2. Retimes are available for all levels except those where accurate load timing hasn't been done by the community, namely `Bianco 2, Ricco 1; Pinna 1,8; Noki 3,4,8; Airstrip, Corona Mountain (Full)`.

 4. **Video requirement**: video proof is:
-    1. **Required for top 3 (medal) times**.
+    1. **Required for top-3 times**.
 Top-3 times submitted without video after 2021/06/09 will be deleted.
     2. ***Highly encouraged for every IL**.
-Videos legitimise your times, show respect for the competition, and provide useful documentation and ideas for others to learn from, at* all *skill-levels/parts of the leaderboard.*
+Videos legitimise your runs, show respect for the competition, and provide documentation/ideas for all to learn from, at all skill-levels/parts of the leaderboard.
+To these ends, you're expected to contribute more videos the higher you rank.
+Guideline (% of videos per total entries, relative to total points ranking): 15% for top 50, 30% for top 30, 50% for top 15, 70% for top 5.*
     3. Required for specific setup-intensive levels, namely `Sirena 2 Reds Setup` and any hyper-hover IL (see rule #6).

 5. **Video validity criteria:** every link must be to a valid video, "valid" meaning: